orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 Sixth Accessibility Technology - e-Speaking Voice Recognition software
 ----------------------------------------------------------------------

-Now, we did find a software that was meeting our exact needs.
+Now, I did find a software that was meeting our exact needs.
 It was e-Speaking Voice Recognition software.
 It used the System's voice recognition engine and provided a limited set of commands to control the computer.
 It was readily available for a nominal price.
-We got it and found that it was exactly what we wanted at the moment.
+I purchased it and found that it was exactly what we wanted at the moment.

 Thus, Avinash could use the software effectively using speech.
-He could control the scrolling of the adobe acrobat reader to read books, browse the folder to go and get a new book, Connect to Internet and read news etc. This was wonderful, it enhanced his ability to work independently on his computer.
+He could control the scrolling of the adobe acrobat reader to read books, browse the folder to go and get a new book, Connect to Internet and read news etc.

+This was wonderful, it enhanced his ability to work independently on his computer.
 With more practise he was only getting better and this proved to be a convenient solution for Avinash.
 Just switch-on the computer with with these software in the auto-start mode, if the microphone is attached to the computer, then he could control it from that point onwards.
 No manual intervention further required.

 Seventh Accessibility Technology - Writing via Dasher using Speech
 ------------------------------------------------------------------